-U.S. Code Title 18 Section 3161(b): The Availability of a Grand Jury
+II.
+18 U.S.C. § 3161(b): The Availability of a Grand Jury

 Having suspended grand juries, some courts also have tolled Phase 1 pursuant to Section 3161(b).
-For example, the U.S. District Court for the District of Maine cites Section 3161(b) in announcing that, "[d]ue to the unavailability of a grand jury in this District in May 2020, the 30-day time period for filing an indictment is tolled as to each defendant until this General Order terminates."[19]
-The U.S. District Court for the District of Utah's order includes nearly identical language.[20]
+For example, the District of Maine cites Section 3161(b) in announcing that, "[d]ue to the unavailability of a grand jury in this District in May 2020, the 30-day time period for filing an indictment is tolled as to each defendant until this General Order terminates."
+The District of Utah's order includes nearly identical language.

 But Section 3161(b) is of limited utility, as it strictly provides for only a 30-day extension.
 Grand juries are now being suspended for longer than 30 days, and courts are responding by extending the time for filing an indictment beyond the 30 days permitted under Section 3161(b).
 To address that 30-day limit for filing an indictment, courts (such as the Districts of Maine and Utah, both discussed above) are now repeatedly invoking Section 3161(b) in supplemental court orders.
 Doing so, however, renders the statutory 30-day limit surplusage and undermines the STA's purpose of encouraging the government to convene grand juries to keep the criminal justice system moving.

-U.S. Code Title 18 Section 3174: A Judicial Emergency
+III.
+18 U.S.C. § 3174: A Judicial Emergency

 Three district courts, all in California, have continued Phase 2 for 30 days by declaring judicial emergencies under Section 3174(e) due to the effects of COVID-19 on court functions.
-The U.S. District Court for the Southern District of California was the first such court,[21] followed by the U.S. District Court for the Central District of California[22] and the U.S. District Court for the Eastern District of California.[23]
+The Southern District of California was the first such court, followed by the Central District of California and the Eastern District of California.

-The Judicial Council of the Ninth Circuit found that no proposals for alleviating court congestion were currently workable and thus approved and continued all three district courts' emergency declarations for a year, citing various ways in which COVID-19 exacerbated existing conditions in each district court that have strained their resources.[24]

-Notably, in all the approvals, the council acknowledged that Section 3174(e) "does not specify what qualifies as an emergency or what factors to assess before determining that there is 'no reasonably available remedy," but cited Congress' emphasis on the "importance of a court's resources to be able to comply with the [STA's] time limits, and the ability to suspend time limits if a court could not meet those requirements."[25]
+The Judicial Council of the Ninth Circuit (the "Council") found that no proposals for alleviating court congestion were currently workable and thus approved and continued all three district courts' emergency declarations for a year, citing various ways in which COVID-19 exacerbated existing conditions in each district court that have strained their resources.
+Plotably, in all the approvals, the Council acknowledged that Section 3174(e) "does not specify what qualifies as an emergency or what factors to assess before determining that there is 'no reasonably available remedy," but cited Congress' emphasis on the "importance of a court's resources to be able to comply with the [STA's] time limits, and the ability to suspend time limits if a court could not meet those requirements."

-Yet questions remain, as the council noted, as to whether judicial emergencies under Section 3174(e) apply to pandemics, such as COVID-19.
+Yet questions remain, as the Council noted, as to whether judicial emergencies under Section 3174(e) apply to pandemics, such as COVID-19.
 The statutory focus is upon court congestion due to a lack of resources, but COVID-19 does not now pose a congestion problem (although a congestion problem may exist when courts reopen).
 The COVID-19 safety concern is not driven by a lack of resources.
 Courts have halted certain of their judicial operations on their own and are not utilizing their resources.

-Furthermore, it is debatable whether courts - like the Southern District of California[26] - may repeatedly invoke the 30-day period for a judicial emergency under Section 3174(e), when the statute expressly provides that the chief judge of the district "may order the limits suspended for a period not to exceed thirty days."[27]
+Furthermore, it is debatable whether courts-like the Southern District of California -may repeatedly invoke the 30-day period for a judicial emergency under Section 3174(e), when the statute expressly provides that the chief judge of the district "may order the limits suspended for a period not to exceed thirty days."